Incorporating a company

 To register your company online, you can either click on the link in the email we send when your company name reservation is approved, or log in to your account and follow these steps.

-Once you've submitted your online application for incorporation, we send you an email within a few minutes.
+Once you have submitted your online application for incorporation, we send you an email within a few minutes.
 Attached to the email are individual consent forms for each director and shareholder you're registering.

 Each director or shareholder must sign and return their form to the Companies Office within 20 working days to avoid having their registration cancelled.